squins/sass-java-tryout/README.md

 ## How can we integrate Sass in a java war?

 Sass is made in the Ruby language.
-Ruby can also run on the JVM using JRuby.
+Ruby can run on the JVM using JRuby.
 There are a few integrations available that use JRuby.
 The ones we tested out are:
 * [Sass Java component provided by Darrin Holst](https://github.com/darrinholst/sass-java)
 * [Jasig sass maven plugin](https://github.com/Jasig/sass-maven-plugin)

 I started the tryout using the Sass java component provided by Darrin Holst.

-This project integrates Sass in a Java war.
-Sass is started using a Servlet Filter, as defined in web.xml.
-This setup is nice to see changes in scss files realtime while running the war project with maven jetty plugin.
+It uses servlet Filter to monitor scss files that recompiles on the fly if necessary.
+This works great for development.

+However there is a nasty problem that kills this approach: adding JRuby to the classpath of `mvn jetty:run` increases startup time with 20 seconds.

+Next was to try the other plugin: the [Jasig sass maven plugin](https://github.com/Jasig/sass-maven-plugin).
+It has two goals:
+* sass:update-stylesheets: compiles scss files into the css files
+* sass:watch: watches scss files, and compiles on the fly to css. (useful for rapid change view during development).

 ### Run the war